utksrivastva/utksrivastva/README.md

 -->
 # Hello, I'm Utkarsh Srivastava! 👋

-I'm a senior software engineer and passionate about everything web. 👨🏻‍💻
+I'm a software engineer with a knack about everything related to web. 👨🏻‍💻

 ## About Me

-- 🔭 I’m currently working as a Senior Frontend Engineer at Deloitte's Strategy & Analytics Team.
+- 🔭 I’m currently working as a Senior Frontend Engineer at Deloitte.

 - 🌱 I’m currently trying to master AWS, JAM Stack, and Vue.